Adults and Seniors

 The JCC has something for every interest and need.

 Pursue your creative side with a paintbrush, sing with a chorus, practice your Yiddish, or enjoy a game of bridge or mahj.
-You can take a day trip or see a show with us.

 New Health and Wellness Programs

 What: The course combines trainer presentations with group discussions, memory checks, and skill-building exercises and provides an innovative educational program for peole with mild memory concerns.
 The course is taught by certified volunteer trainers in a fun, interactive classroom environment.

 When: Each course is two hours, once per week, for four consecutive weeks.

 Next session coming soon!

 Where: JCC of Greater Pittsburgh-Squirrel Hill and South Hills locations.

 February session will take place at the Jewish Family & Children Services